nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Internal implementations of Buyers and Properties

-Cobb allows functionality that performs operations on two distinct types of entries stored in the database: Potential property buyers, as well as properties that are for sale.
-To allow for this functionality, two classes were created that represented each type of entry: `Buyer` and `Property`, respectively.
+Cobb allows functionality that performs operations on two distinct types of entities stored in the database: Potential property buyers, as well as properties that are for sale.
+To allow for this functionality, two classes were created that represented each type of entity: `Buyer` and `Property`, respectively.

 The structure of a `Buyer` object can be viewed in the class diagram below.